Skip to main content

 If this was a true "skip-forward" escape from reality, maybe the person will return to a country they no longer recognize and likely can't re-assimilate to anymore.
 If what they fear most from this presidency comes true, America four years out will not be home to them anymore.
 So the question is if it makes sense to stay home and actively engage with the system they love and seek to protect.
 The desire to escape a country whose problems seem endless, mounting and unsolvable is very familiar to folks like me who found a way out.

 All of what had prompted my desire to leave India remains true to this day.
 Things have gotten worse in many ways but it would be a lie to claim nothing has changed for the better.
-Those changes have been big and sweeping to the point that it is country I hardly recognize anymore - and in a positive way.
+Those changes have been big and sweeping to the point that it is a country I hardly recognize anymore - and in a positive way.
 In hindsight, should I have stayed back and worked through the obstacles - I can't know for sure.
 What is likely is that if I had never left, some parts of my life would be much better and some much worse than it is now.
-In balance, my net happiness with my life would look about same I think.
+In balance, my net happiness with life would look about same I think.

 Comments